kanishkagargg/Student-Placement-Predictor-FastAPI/README.md

 ## Demo

-A demo video is included in this repository:s
+A demo video is included in this repository:

 ![Demo](./Student%20Placement%20Prediction%20via%20FastAPI.gif)